 The children of Israel had barely entered the land of Canaan when they realized that there was going to be resistance to their advance.
 The land was inhabited by pagan people who had no plans to hand over the deed to the property without a fight.
 As the Jews moved inland from the banks of the Jordan River, the first city they came to was Jericho.
-The residents of Jericho knew that the people of Israel had arrived; consequently, the city "was tightly shut because of the sons of Israel; no one went out and no one came in" (Joshua 6:1).
+The residents of Jericho knew that the people of Israel had arrived.
+Consequently, the city "was tightly shut because of the sons of Israel.
+No one went out and no one came in" (Joshua 6:1).
 This was a pivotal moment in the life of Israel.
 How she approached the fortified city of Jericho would set a precedent for the future battles she faced.
 God had brought the people into the land, and now they had to decide whose responsibility it was to lead them through the land.
 Lest there be any doubt about God's plan, He spoke concerning Jericho:

-See, I have given Jericho into your hand, with its king and the valiant warriors.
-And you shall march around the city, all the men of war circling the city once.
+See, I have given Jericho into your hand, with its king and the valiant warriors, And you shall march around the city, all the men of war circling the city once.
 You shall do so for six days.
-Also seven priests shall carry seven trumpets of rams' horns before the ark; then on the seventh day you shall march around the city seven times, and the priests shall blow the trumpets.
-And it shall be that when they make a long blast with the ram's horn, and when you hear the sound of the trumpet, all the people shall shout with a great shout; and the wall of the city will fall down flat, and the people will go up every man straight ahead (Joshua 6:2-5).
+Also seven priests shall carry seven trumpets of rams' horns before the Ark.
+Then on the seventh day you shall march around the city seven times and the priests shall blow the trumpet!
+And i shall be that when they make a long blast with the ram's horn, and when you hear the sound of the trumpet, all the people shall shout with a great shout; and the wall of the city will fall down flat.
+And the people will go up every man straight ahead (Joshua 6:2-5).

 God made it clear that Israel's victory at Jericho and at every point along their journey would be the result of His work, not theirs.
 He said, "I have given Jericho into your hands."
 All of Canaan was a gift to Israel.
+(It was actually a gift to Abraham whose descendents had to move temporarily to Egypt to be saved from the great famine in Canaan.
+This made the inhabitants Israel was driving out poachers of Abraham's land and subsequently owned by Abraham's heirs.)
 The only way the Israelites entered in was because they finally believed God and realized the only way they would move forward would be by faith.
-Not only would their own self-effort fail to help gain victory in Canaan, it would actually impede the victory.
-They didn't have to do anything for God in Canaan; He had already done it all for them.
+Not only would their self-effort fail to help gain victory in Canaan, it would actually impede the victory.
+They didn't have to do anything for God in Canaan.
+He had already done it all for them.
 This was God's land of grace, and in this land, He does it all.
 His people are simply grateful beneficiaries of His goodness.
 Israel had moved into the land by grace and would now move through the land by that same grace.